Virtualmaster/virtualmaster-turnkey-import/README.md

 #### Create server
 1) Create virtual server with whatever image and turn it on.
 #### Boot rescue
-2) After complete boot shutdown and start "Boot rescue".
+2) After complete boot "Shutdown" and start "Boot rescue".

 3) Remember root password and IP address your new server showed in pop-up console and close it.
 #### Download script on your computer and run it on server